Here, we take an in-depth look at the latest monitoring information for Finland.

 - The Finnish Agency for Education has guidelines for preventing bullying and harassment: Anti-bullying work in schools and educational institutions and Prevention of bullying, harassment, discrimination and violence.
 The National Development Programme for Youth Work and Youth Policy 2020-2023 also discusses youth empowerment and participation, as well as preventing bullying and grooming.

 - There are at least two laws concerning age assurance and online content: the Lotteries Act regulates the age limits of lotteries and gambling.
-Gambling is prohibited from minors (under 18) and a person needs to verify their age before using the services, as well offline and online.
+Gambling is prohibited for minors (under 18), and a person needs to verify their age before using the services, both offline and online.

 - The Act on Audiovisual Programmes (710/2011) regulates the classification of audiovisual programmes.
-According to the Act, it is prohibited to provide an audiovisual programme that has an age limit of 18 to minors.
-A streaming service owned by the Finnish National Broadcasting Company does not have permission to offer audiovisual content with an age rating of 18.
+According to the Act, providing an audiovisual programme with an age limit of 18 to minors is prohibited.
+A streaming service owned by the Finnish National Broadcasting Company is not permitted to offer audiovisual content with an age rating of 18.

 ---|---|---|---|---|